PriankaV/priankav/README.md

 ## Hi there 👋

+My name is Prianka and I am currently interested in Data Science!

+- 🔭 I’m currently developing a user-friendly portal to streamline communication between property managers and renters.
+- 🌱 I’m currently learning Supply Chain Optimization and trying to do related projects.

 <!--
 **PriankaV/priankav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.